 Step #1 Safety First

 This is the most critical of the process.
 Safety is essential when working with your gun.
-Before you start meddling with your rifle, remove the magazine and put it away from your working area.
+Before you start meddling with your rifle, remove the magazine and put it away from your working area and store it in your gun safe.
 Accidents sometimes happen if you are not careful.
 Make sure to double-check the chamber before you proceed.

 Step #2 Clean the Spot Where You Will Mount the Sights